zhou1407/pcat2_manager/README.md

 # PCat Manager

-PCat Manager is a power management and device control system for photonicat 1/2 devices.
+PCat Manager is a power management and device control system for photonicat2 devices.
+For photonicat (v1) device, use v1 branch.

 ## Building Dependencies